outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - organize new_examples.md
     - identify any examples missing from patents in docs/tasks by diffing patent spec texts
+    - organize function implementations, to do list, examples, logic

+   - create configuration for 2-3 list items every day

+      - create compilation script to compile code/config into a network graph on every change
+        - add support for equivalent synonyms
+        - add conversion to standard vocab

+      - finish lists:
+        - useful perspectives
+          - useful to think of prediction functions as generative functions to select the variable interactions that are most likely
+        - interface component definition routes
+        - ai structures with supported intents & solution success causes
+        - solution filters to apply in functions
+        - useful interface components
+          - aligning/balancing structures, to solve problems like 'a balance position of structures producing errors when unbalanced'
+          - questions formatted as a disconnection between components like causal positions, paths, directions
+        - subset indexes of an interface useful for solving most problems (structure indexed by metadata like problems solvable, fitting systems, interactive structures, supported intents)

   - identify useful perspectives

   - add to science